 - Cotton balls and wipes

-- It helps cleaning areas that do not require exposure to water or soap.
+- It helps clean areas that do not require exposure to water or soap.

 - You will need to reward good behavior after every session.